 Max Nordau

-As a social critic, he wrote ''The Conventional Lies of Our Civilisation'' (1883), ''Degeneration'' (1892), and ''Paradoxes'' (1896).
-Although not his most popular or successful work whilst alive, ''Degeneration'' is the book most often remembered and cited today.
+In his younger years he was known as a social critic, writing ''The Conventional Lies of Our Civilisation'' (1883), ''Degeneration'' (1892), and ''Paradoxes'' (1896).
+By 1913, Nordau was established as the earliest major critic of modernism.
+Although not his most popular or successful work while alive, ''Degeneration'' is the book most often remembered and cited today.
 Provided by Wikipedia

 Date 1897